What is non-diabetic hypoglycemia?

 - Eating small meals and snacks throughout the day, eating about every three hours

-- Having a variety of foods, including protein (meat and non-meat), dairy foods, and high-fiber foods such as whole-grain bread, fruit, and vegetables
+- Having a variety of foods, including protein (meat and non-meat), fatty foods, and high-fiber foods such as whole-grain bread, fruit, and vegetables

 - Limiting high-sugar foods